2014-15 PhD JOB MARKET CANDIDATES

 It is with great sadness that we report the passing of a former colleague, Mike Webb on Sunday, February 1, 2015.
 Mike became a member of the Gatton College in August of 1979 in the Department of Economics.
 He started his career as an Instructor and throughout his career at Gatton was the Department Chair for Economics.
 As an Assistant Professor, Mike was selected as a Fulbright Fellow in the academic year 1985-86.
 His research was based on export promotion and diversity in Costa Rica.
 After 18 years of service at UK, Mike left the University in 1997 and went to Xavier University in Cincinnati, Ohio.

 Lala Ma's National Bureau of Economic Research (NBER) Working Paper "The Value of Brownfield Remediation" with Kevin Haninger and Christoper Timmins (WP NO 20296) was summarized in the January 2015 issue of The Nber Digest.
+In addition, Lala Ma presented her paper at the Society for Benefit-Cost Analysis Annual Conference and Meeting in Washington, DC on March 19-20.

 Award given to The Journal of Benefit-Cost Analysis